1. What is Baylor Law's LSAT code?

 10. What if I forgot something when I submitted my application?

-Email a member of the admissions team with your addendum, and we will upload it to your file.
+Email a member of the admissions team, and we will upload it to your file.

 11. My contact information has changed.
 What should I do?